nextras/orm/docs/model.md

 #### Clear

 Batch processing is often memory demanding.
 To free some memory, you may use `IModel::clear()` method.
 Calling clear will clear all caches and references to all fetched entities, it also nulls their values & data.
 Be aware that you should never access these entity after calling the clear method.
-Also, be careful not to store any references to this entities.
+Also, be careful not to store any references to these entities.

 ```php
 $lastId = 0;